Esther-Uche/Awesome-Chocolate-Sales-Performance-Dashboard/README.md

 * **Cost Optimization:**
 - Action: Review the logistics strategy for Baker's Choco Chips.
 - Reason: This product has the lowest profit margin at 17.4%, likely due to high production or shipping costs relative to its price point.
+- Action: Implement a Minimum Order Quantity of 1,000 boxes to shift the shipment distribution and reduce per-unit freight costs

 * **Regional Strategy:**
 - Action: Launch a "Recovery Campaign" in underperforming regions filtered by the interactive slicers to reverse the -10.8% MoM trend.
+- Strategy: Investigate if the 17.4% margin products correlate with high returns, specifically checking for sizing/packaging inconsistencies.

 ## 📊 Data Architecture
 The report is built on a robust relational data model (Star Schema):